twotoasters/JazzyListView/README.md

 </dependency>
 ```

-or build the AAR yourself with gradle and install into your local Maven repository.
+or build the .aar yourself with gradle and install into your local Maven repository.

 ```
 gradle clean install